-Here is our guide to the top things to do in Shooter’s Hill, South London:
+Here is an area guide to in Shooters Hill, South London:

-The main reason for our initial visit to Shooters Hill (other than the views) was to see Severndroog Castle, a majestic gothic grade II listed 18th century folly.
+One of the most popular places to visit in Shooters Hill is Severndroog Castle, a majestic gothic grade II listed 18th century folly.
 It was built as a memorial to Commodore Sir William James who died in 1783, organised by his wife Lady James of Eltham.

 Severndroog Castle was restored and reopened at the turn of the century after being boarded up for decades – it is now also a popular wedding venue with a small cafe and outdoor dining area located on the ground floor.